THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 rather to do with the last-day war between the more westerly antichrist empire

 and the Eastern kingdoms.
-Regarding antichrist it is confirmed in Daniel 11:44,
+This antichrist scenario is found in Daniel 11:44,45,

 he shall go out with great fury to destroy and annihilate many.